davidhamann/python-fmrest/README.md

 You need Python 3 and FileMaker Server/Cloud 16 (below there is no Data API 😎)

-At the current stage, you can install it like this (preferrably in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):
+At the current stage, you can install it like this (preferably in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):

 ```
 pip install python-fmrest-master.zip